Bathroom Remodeling Plans

 • Install shelving and cabinets at accessible heights

-• Incorporate D-shaped pulls or loop hand lesson cabinetry
+• Incorporate D-shaped pulls or loop handles on cabinetry

 Ensure Adequate Ventilation